 Compared to both the mainland Chinese and Hong Kong stock markets, Taiwan possesses highly trained research professionals and greater protection for intellectual property rights.
-Due in part to Taiwan's role in the center of high tech supply chain, is the island's researchers are better experienced and more reliable than their Hong Kong counterparts at evaluating technology companies.
+Due in part to Taiwan's role as the center of high tech supply chains, the island's researchers are better experienced and more reliable than their Hong Kong counterparts at evaluating technology companies.